-Excerpt: In this post, we will introduce you to the work of Dr. Robert Cialdini, who is an expert on how to influence people and the psychology of persuasion.
-In his bestselling book, ‘Influence‘ Cialdini identifies six principles of persuasion and explains the psychology of why people say “yes”—and how to apply these understandings in real life.
+Excerpt: In this post, we will introduce you to the work of Dr. Robert Cialdini.
+Who is an expert on how to influence people.
+And in the psychology of persuasion.
+In his bestselling book, ‘Influence‘ Cialdini identifies six principles of persuasion.
+And explains the psychology of why people say “yes”.
+And how to apply these understandings in real life.

-This isn’t so much an article, but a reference post for anyone who wants a quick overview of Cialdini’s work on the persuasion principles or wants to reread one of them.
-That’s why we’ve have divided this post into sections, so you can easily jump to the subject of your interest.
+However, this isn’t so much an article, more a reference post for anyone who wants a quick overview of Cialdini’s work on the persuasion principles.
+Or wants to reread one of them.
+That’s why we’ve have divided this post into sections.
+So you can easily jump to the subject of your interest.

 6 Universal Principles of Influence

 Robert Cialdini’s work can be considered as adding on to the work of Daniel Kahneman.
 Kahneman discovered what laid the foundation in all thinking about behavioural psychology and behavioural economics.
-Where we use to think we all rational thinking human-beings using information at hand to make a decision, for the most part, we rely on emotional thinking.
+We used to think that we are all rational thinking human-beings.
+Using information at hand to make a decision.
+But for the most part, we rely on emotional thinking.
 The majority of our choices are automatic and based on so-called shortcuts.

 In his book Robert Cialdini uncovered six shortcuts that he calls ‘universals that guide human behaviour,’ they are: